iotsrg/baudowl/README.md

 - 460800
 - 921600

-You can modify this list in the configuration file if needed.
+You can modify this list by editing the configuration file if needed.

 ---